dorian-delorme/video-player/README.md

 * Add icons to replace ugly blocks
 * Play pause animation on screen
 * Display frame preview on timeline hover
-* Replace all transition : all 500ms ease by transition: truescope time realanimation
+* (DONE) Replace all transition : all 500ms ease by transition: truescope time realanimation
 * Color personnalization
 * More incoming (if you have an idea just send me dm or pull requests)